 In terms of how much water you should give your cannabis plants, that number can vary as well.

-It is based on the size of the plant, the temperature, the composition of your soil or substrate, the properties of the water you’re using, and the capacity of your air filtration systems.
+It is based on the size of the plant, the temperature of the grow environment, the composition of your soil or substrate, the properties of the water you’re using, and the capacity of your air filtration systems.

 When your plants mature, the environment gets warmer and less moist, and the plants will need greater air flow and additional water.